paba19/tools/docker-images/README.md

 ### Run the container

 `sudo docker run -ti --rm --name local-dev -v /home/$(id -u)/.aws:/home/dev/.aws -v /home/$(id -u)/.ssh:/home/dev/.ssh -v /home/$(id -u)/.kube:/home/dev/.kube platform-local-dev zsh`

+# Use the script
+You can also use the script build.sh

+It will go through all the directories.

+The idea is to build a common base, and then a terraform and a pulumi local dev, so you can use one or the other